 - Anonymous messaging apps and sites like Kik, Sarahah, and Askfm, which allow for messages and feedback without identifying the source

-- Emails, although this is less common since teens now see email as being somewhat old-fashioned.
+- Email, although this is less common since teens now see email as being somewhat old-fashioned.

-As noted, there are several various platforms in which cyberbullying can occur, with teens shifting to new technologies faster than ever.
-To combat this, some platforms have developed stricter policies and reporting platforms.
+To combat cyberbullying, some platforms have developed stricter policies and reporting platforms.
 For example, Instagram has a page with specific guidelines where people can report Instagram frauds.
 And Snapchat has developed a Snapchat Safety Center that makes reporting any abuses on the platform faster and easier.
 There is also a TikTok Safety Center.

 Teen Cyberbullying Methods